 Avoiding Foodborne Illnesses

 One of the best parts of travel is experiencing new foods, flavors, traditions, and culinary delights.
-And on the other end, one of the worst parts of travel is food poisoning and travelers' diarrhea.
+And on the flip side, one of the worst parts of travel is experiencing food poisoning and travelers' diarrhea.
 Travelers' diarrhea is the most common travel-related illness, but there are steps you can take to ensure you spend more time in the Louvre than in the loo.
 While you can't completely remove the risk of consuming contaminated food or drink, you can greatly reduce your risk by making safe food and drink choices.

 Food and water-borne illnesses can occur anywhere (who hasn't regretted that grocery store salad bar or family potluck?), but developing countries pose the highest risk.
 This includes most countries in Asia (excluding Japan), as well as Africa, the Middle East, Central and South America, and Mexico.
 Sources of clean water may be limited, and sanitization techniques may not be adequate to ensure that food is prepared safely.
 Before any trip, review the Centers for Disease Control and Prevention (CDC) travel guidelines for your destination country to understand what you should and shouldn't consume.